 Our Rhode Island Car Accident Recovery Manual is a handy checklist of actions you should take if you have been in a crash.
-We urge you to review it and to print out copies to keep in each of your vehicles.
+We urge you to review it and screenshot it on your phone to have it as a reference.

 - Vehicle registration

 - Insurance Card